Browsed by

 Craig Cerrig Gleisiad – a landscape of the lost world

 Within sight of the bustling caterpillar assault of the masses on Pen-y-Fan, the serenity of Craig Cerrig Gleisiad is emphatic.
 Aptly described as an ‘atmospheric amphitheatre’, this National Nature Reserve is a delectable discovery in the heart of the Brecon Beacons National Park.
 Here, trees, shrubs, rare arctic-alpine plants, wildflowers and peregrine falcons have colonised the vertiginous slopes creating an extraordinary environment.
-It’s a fine little hill to climb too.
-The full title is Craig Cerrig Gleisiad a Fan Frynych,…
+It’s a fine little hill to climb too and despite the compact proportions resulting in a sub 70…

 Read More Read More